1993–94 Houston Rockets season

 The 1993–94 Houston Rockets season was the 27th season for the franchise in the National Basketball Association, and their 23rd season in Houston, Texas.

+Season summary

+Off-season

-The Rockets had the 24th overall pick in the 1993 NBA draft, and selected point guard Sam Cassell out of Florida State University, and acquired Mario Elie from the Portland Trail Blazers during the off-season.
+The Rockets had the 24th overall pick in the 1993 NBA draft, and selected point guard Sam Cassell out of Florida State University.
+During the off-season, the team acquired Mario Elie from the Portland Trail Blazers.

+Regular season
-The Rockets got off to a great start, winning their first fifteen games of the regular season to tie the 1948–49 Washington Capitols for the best unbeaten record to open a season, while also posting a 14–0 record in November, before the Golden State Warriors surpassed it in 2015, and the Cleveland Cavaliers tied the Rockets' mark in 2024.
-After losing their first regular season game to the Atlanta Hawks, a 133–111 road loss at the Omni Coliseum on December 3, 1993, the Rockets won their next seven games as well, falling just one victory shy of tying the 1969–70 Knicks, (23–1) for the best record with one defeat in NBA history.

-However, the Rockets would slow down as the season progressed, at one point losing four games in a row in January.
-Still, they held a 34–12 record at the All-Star break, and finished in first place in the Midwest Division with a 58–24 record, a franchise record that stood until the 2017-18 team recorded their 59th win; the Rockets earned the second seed in the Western Conference.
+With the addition of Elie and Cassell, the Rockets got off to a great start, winning their first fifteen games of the regular season to tie the 1948–49 Washington Capitols for the best unbeaten record to open a season, while also posting a 14–0 record in November.
+The Golden State Warriors surpassed the record in 2015, and the Cleveland Cavaliers tied the Rockets' mark in 2024.
+After losing their first regular season game to the Atlanta Hawks on the road, 133–111 at the Omni Coliseum on December 3, 1993, the Rockets posted a seven-game winning streak, falling just one victory short of tying the 1969–70 New York Knicks, (23–1) for the best record with one defeat in NBA history.
+However, the Rockets slowed down as the season progressed, at one point losing four straight games in January, and later on holding a 34–12 record at the All-Star break.
+The Rockets finished in first place in the Midwest Division with a 58–24 record, a franchise record that stood until the 2017-18 team recorded their 59th win; the team earned the second seed in the Western Conference.